The LINE DC

 Tachinomiya-inspired and with room for just twelve, Spoken English is a Michelin Bib Gourmand-awarded communal dining experience by chef Erik Bruner-Yang.
 Hidden in plain sight, look for it just off the lobby of the LINE DC.

 The Cup welcomes both neighbors and travelers with a lineup of locally roasted Small Planes coffees, daily baking, and sandwiches – all local, all the time.

-24/7 room service is just a phone call away.
+Room service by chef Erik Bruner-Yang is just a phone call away.

 Full Service Radio

+In Adams Morgan, neighborhood charm meets monumental grandeur.
 Adams Morgan is DC’s only 24-hour neighborhood with live music seven nights a week, all night diners, early morning coffee shops and midday shopping at local bookstores, shops and vintage boutiques.
 Area restaurants showcase DC’s diverse cultural population with a focus on Ethiopian, Salvadorian, Barbecue, Vietnamese, West African, Middle Eastern, Japanese and Peruvian fare.